-(1) A proposal to establish a cost allocation plan or an indirect (F&A) cost rate, whether submitted to a Federal cognizant agency for indirect costs or maintained on file by the non-Federal entity, must be certified by the non-Federal entity using the Certificate of Cost Allocation Plan or Certificate of Indirect Costs as set forth in appendices III through VII, and IX of this part.
-The certificate must be signed on behalf of the non-Federal entity by an individual at a level no lower than vice president or chief financial officer of the non-Federal entity that submits the proposal.
+(1) A proposal to establish a cost allocation plan or an indirect cost rate, whether submitted to a Federal cognizant agency for indirect costs or maintained on file by the recipient, must be certified by the recipient using the Certificate of Cost Allocation Plan or Certificate of Indirect Costs as set forth in appendices III through VII, and IX of this part.
+The certificate must be signed on behalf of the recipient by an individual at a level no lower than the vice president or chief financial officer of the recipient that submits the proposal.

-(2) Unless the non-Federal entity has elected the option under § 200.414(f), the Federal Government may either disallow all indirect (F&A) costs or unilaterally establish such a plan or rate when the non-Federal entity fails to submit a certified proposal for establishing such a plan or rate in accordance with the requirements.
-Such a plan or rate may be based upon audited historical data or such other data that have been furnished to the cognizant agency for indirect costs and for which it can be demonstrated that all unallowable costs have been excluded.
-When a cost allocation plan or indirect cost rate is unilaterally established by the Federal Government because the non-Federal entity failed to submit a certified proposal, the plan or rate established will be set to ensure that potentially unallowable costs will not be reimbursed.
+(2) The Federal Government may either disallow all indirect costs or unilaterally establish an indirect cost rate when the recipient fails to submit a certified proposal for establishing a rate.
+This rate should be based upon audited historical data or other data furnished to the cognizant agency for indirect costs and for which it can be demonstrated that all unallowable costs have been excluded.
+The rate established must ensure that potentially unallowable costs are not reimbursed.
+Alternatively, the recipient may use the de minimis indirect cost rate.
+See § 200.414(f).

-(c) Certifications by nonprofit organizations as appropriate that they did not meet the definition of a major nonprofit organization as defined in § 200.414(a).
+(d) Nonprofit organizations must certify that they did not meet the definition of a major nonprofit organization as defined in § 200.414(a), if applicable.

-(d) See also § 200.450 for another required certification.
+(e) The recipient must certify that the requirements and standards for lobbying (see § 200.450) have been met when submitting its indirect cost rate proposal.

 Special Considerations for States, Local Governments and Indian Tribes

 § 200.416 Cost allocation plans and indirect cost proposals.

-(a) For states, local governments and Indian tribes, certain services, such as motor pools, computer centers, purchasing, accounting, etc., are provided to operating agencies on a centralized basis.
+(a) Awards to states, local governments, and Indian Tribes are often implemented at the level of department within the State, local government, or Indian Tribe.
+A central service cost allocation plan is established to allow such department to claim a portion of centralized service costs that are incurred in proportion to the award’s activities.
+Examples of centralized service costs may include motor pools, computer centers, purchasing, and accounting.
 Since Federal awards are performed within the individual operating agencies, there needs to be a process whereby these central service costs can be identified and assigned to benefitted activities on a reasonable and consistent basis.
-The central service cost allocation plan provides that process.
+The central service cost allocation plan establishes this process.

-(b) Individual operating agencies (governmental department or agency), normally charge Federal awards for indirect costs through an indirect cost rate.
-A separate indirect cost rate(s) proposal for each operating agency is usually necessary to claim indirect costs under Federal awards.
+(b) Individual departments typically charge Federal awards for indirect costs through an indirect cost rate.
+A separate indirect cost rate proposal for each operating department is usually necessary to claim indirect costs under Federal awards.
 Indirect costs include:

-(1) The indirect costs originating in each department or agency of the governmental unit carrying out Federal awards and
+(1) The indirect costs originating in each operating department of the State, local government, or Indian Tribe carrying out Federal awards; and

 (2) The costs of central governmental services distributed through the central service cost allocation plan and not otherwise treated as direct costs.

-(c) The requirements for development and submission of cost allocation plans (for central service costs and public assistance programs) and indirect cost rate proposals are contained in appendices V, VI and VII to this part.
+(c) The requirements for developing and submitting cost allocation plans (for central service costs and public assistance programs) and indirect cost rate proposals are contained in appendices V, VI, and VII of this part.

 § 200.417 Interagency service.

-The cost of services provided by one agency to another within the governmental unit may include allowable direct costs of the service plus a pro-rated share of indirect costs.
-A standard indirect cost allowance equal to ten percent of the direct salary and wage cost of providing the service (excluding overtime, shift premiums, and fringe benefits) may be used in lieu of determining the actual indirect costs of the service.
-These services do not include centralized services included in central service cost allocation plans as described in Appendix V to Part 200.
+An operating department may provide services to another operating department of the same State, local government, or Indian Tribe.
+In these instances, the cost of services provided may include allowable direct costs of the service plus a pro-rated share of indirect costs.
+A standard indirect cost rate equal to 15 percent of the direct salaries and wages for providing the service (excluding overtime, shift premiums, and fringe benefits) may be used instead of determining the actual indirect costs of the service.
+These services do not include centralized services that are included in central service cost allocation plans described in Appendix V of this part.

 Special Considerations for Institutions of Higher Education